-Mr. Kent Eikanas is our President, Chief Operating Officer and Secretary.
+Mr. Kent Eikanas is our President and Chief Operating Officer.
 Our Chief Financial Officer and Treasurer is Ms. Elizabeth Pagliarini.

-Kent Eikanas, age 47, currently serves as our President and Chief Operating Officer, and has successfully repositioned the Company from industrial to senior housing.
-From 2008 to 2012, Mr. Eikanas served as Vice President of Senior Housing for Granite Investment Group ("Granite"), where he closed over \$100 million in senior housing real estate refinances, dispositions and acquisitions.
-In addition, Mr. Eikanas managed over \$700 million in senior housing assets.
-Mr. Eikanas was a key contributor to the launch of a skilled nursing operating company based in Dallas, Texas, while at Granite and helped the operating company grow from 14 facilities to 35 facilities.
+Kent Eikanas, age 48, currently serves as our President and Chief Operating Officer.
+Mr. Eikanas has served as Chief Operating Officer and President since July 2012.
+From 2008 to 2012, Mr. Eikanas served as Vice President of Senior Housing for a private equity group, where he closed over \$100 million in senior housing real estate refinances, dispositions and acquisitions.
+In addition, Mr. Eikanas was responsible for asset management of over \$700 million in senior housing assets, was a key contributor to the launch of a skilled nursing operating company based in Dallas, Texas, as well as helped grow the operating company from 14 facilities to 35 facilities.
 From 2003 to 2008, Mr. Eikanas was the Vice President of Acquisitions for a private real estate company and closed over \$200 million in senior housing real estate.
 Mr. Eikanas has overseen licensing for skilled nursing facilities, assisted living facilities and memory care facilities in California, Texas, Rhode Island, Oregon and Pennsylvania.
-From 1999 to 2003, Mr. Eikanas worked in sales and real estate for REMAX.
 Mr. Eikanas graduated from California State University Sacramento with a Bachelor of Arts Degree in Psychology and a minor in Business Administration.
+Mr. Eikanas is a frequent speaker on healthcare real estate.

-Elizabeth Pagliarini, age 46, currently serves as our Chief Financial Officer.
-Ms. Pagliarini is a seasoned executive with over 25 years of experience in financial services and investment banking, having held positions including chief executive officer, president, chief financial officer, and chief compliance officer.
+Elizabeth Pagliarini, age 47, currently serves as our Chief Financial Officer and Treasurer and has been with the Company since June 2014 and has served as Chief Financial Officer and Treasurer since September 2014.
+Ms. Pagliarini is a seasoned executive with over 25 years of experience in financial services and investment banking having held positions including chief executive officer, president, chief financial officer and chief compliance officer.
 Her background includes experience in finance, accounting, operations, compliance, securities litigation and executive management.
 Ms. Pagliarini successfully broke the "glass ceiling" in her mid-twenties as chief executive officer and chairwoman of the board of an investment brokerage subsidiary of a public company in Beverly Hills, California.
 She also co-founded a boutique investment bank and registered broker-dealer.
+Prior to working at Summit, Ms. Pagliarini was a principal at a securities litigation and financial consulting firm since 2001 and chief compliance officer and FINOP (financial and operations principal) at a Los Angeles-based investment bank from 2005-2008.
 Ms. Pagliarini received her Bachelor of Science in Business Administration with a concentration in Finance from Valparaiso University where she was honored with their highest academic award, the Presidential Scholarship.
 She is also a Certified Fraud Examiner (CFE) and has studied law and forensic accounting at UCLA.

 Ms. Pagliarini proudly serves on the Emeritus Board of Directors for Forever Footprints, a non-profit organization that provides support to families that have suffered the loss of a baby during pregnancy or infancy and educates the medical community to improve quality of care and response.
 Ms. Pagliarini was named one of "20 Women to Watch" by OC Metro magazine and nominated for The Orange County Business Journal's Women in Business Award.
 She has also been honored by Step Up Women's Network as the recipient of their prestigious Commitment to Philanthropy Volunteer Award.
-She has been interviewed by The Wall Street Journal, The Los Angeles Times, The Hedge Fund Law Report, The Daily Deal, Washington Business Journal, and Fortune among others, and has been a guest on business talk radio.
+She has been interviewed by several business and finance publications and asked to speak at various financial and industry events and conferences.